boxspah/picture-shiritori/rules.md

 ## Drawing

 The drawing should resemble the word selected.
-Simply writing the word out is not a valid drawing.
+Simply writing out the word is not a valid drawing.

-The drawing must be done at least partially by hand — computer-rendered graphics are not allowed, but drawing aids (e.g. shape tools) are okay.
+The drawing must be done at least partially by hand — fully computer-rendered graphics are not allowed, but drawing aids (e.g. shape tools) are okay.

 ## Permitted words